openintegrationhub/Connectors/Adapters/AdapterChecklists/AdapterFunctionalityChecklist.md

 # Adapter Functionality Checklist
-**Version Publish Date: 26.02.2018**
+**Version Publish Date: 01.03.2018**

 **Semantic Version of Document: 1.0.0**

-The goal of this document is to track connector completeness based on the functionality provided by the API.
+The goal of this document is to track connector completeness based on the functionality provided by the API or  to formalize estimates for a non-CSP MSE (CSP consumer) requesting the construction of a connector.

 # Instructions
 1. Copy this document from the OIH repository and place it in the repository for